matissev/portfolio/README.md

 	npm install

-It uses gulp to build up the dist folder
+It uses gulp to build up the output folder

 	gulp